Travel the World With Grants Just for Educators

 Travel is an enriching experience all on its own.
 But with a grant or scholarship, educators not only get to explore an interesting place or topic; they get to bring that valuable experience back to their own classrooms.
 If you’ve ever wanted to travel to historic sites, interview experts, research alongside field professionals or even learn an artisanal craft, travel grants and fellowships can make your goals a reality.

-Fund for Teachers.
 Perhaps the largest provider of educator-enrichment funding, Fund for Teachers (FFT) offers grants for self-designed summer fellowships.
 This empowers teachers to take control of their own learning in a way they know will have the most impact on their students.
-FFT has awarded $33.5 million in grants to nearly 9,000 of America’s top educators, and FFT Fellows have traveled to 152 different countries on all seven continents.
+FFT has awarded $39 million in grants to over 10,000 of America’s top educators, and FFT Fellows have traveled to 170 different countries on all seven continents.

 Program details: Grants of up to $5,000 per individual or $10,000 for teams of two or more.